ercenurunal/ercenurunal.github.io/papers.md

 * **Ünal, E.**, & Papafragou, A. (2018).
 [Evidentials, information sources and cognition.](/papers/UP_OHE_2018.pdf) In A. Aikhenvald (Ed.), *The Oxford handbook of evidentiality*, (pp.175-184).
 Oxford University Press.

 ## Conference Proceedings
 * **Ünal, E.** & Flecken, M. (in press).
-Language-related top-down effects on event role identification. *Proceedings of the 48th Annual Conference of the Cognitive Science Society*.
+Recent linguistic experience influences event role identification. *Proceedings of the 48th Annual Conference of the Cognitive Science Society*.

 * Barış, C. & **Ünal, E.** (2025).
 [Agent preference in children: The role of animacy and event coherence.](/papers/BU_CogSci2025.pdf) In D. Barner, N.R.
 Bramley, A. Ruggeri and C.M.
 Walker (Eds.), Proceedings of the 47th Annual Conference of the Cognitive Science Society, (pp.409-415).
 Cognitive Science Society.